Hôtel Hannon

-The Hôtel Hannon (Hôtel Hannon; Hotel Hannon) is a historic town house in Brussels, Belgium.
-Constructed between 1903 and 1904, in Art Nouveau style, for the industrialist Édouard Hannon, it is the only house in that style designed by the architect Jules Brunfaut.
+The Hôtel Hannon (Hôtel Hannon; Hotel Hannon) or Hannon House (Maison Hannon; Huis Hannon or Hannonhuis) is a historic town house in Brussels, Belgium.
+Constructed between 1902 and 1904, in Art Nouveau style, for the industrialist Édouard Hannon and his wife, Marie Debard, it is the only house in that style designed by the architect Jules Brunfaut.

 The Hôtel Hannon is located at 1, avenue de la Jonction/Verbindingslaan, at the corner of the Avenue Brugmann/Brugmannlaan, in the municipality of Saint-Gilles, "in a neighbourhood which, even today, remains a sacred district of architectural jewels."

 History

 Édouard Hannon was an engineer with Solvay S.A., a major chemicals company, and the long-time manager of Solvay's sodium carbonate plant at Dombasle-sur-Meurthe, just south of Nancy, France.
 He was also a painter, art critic and photographer.

-Hannon gave the task of conceiving and building his new house to his friend Jules Brunfaut, asking him to use the Art Nouveau style that Hannon loved very much and that was popular both in Brussels and Nancy.
+The Hannons gave the task of conceiving and building their new house to Edouard's childhood friend, Jules Brunfaut, asking him to use the Art Nouveau style that they loved and that was popular both in Brussels and Nancy.
 The house was occupied by the Hannon family until 1965.
 Upon the death of the original owner's daughter, the property was abandoned, vandalised, and eventually threatened with demolition.

-In 1973, Jules Brunfaut's daughter consulted the Royal Commission of Monuments and Sites and made enquiries as to the status of this work of her father, which was still unoccupied; as a result of her efforts, the building's exterior was classified as a protected monument in 1976.
-The building was acquired by the municipality of Saint-Gilles in 1979, the interior was classified in 1983, and the building underwent a significant renovation between 1984 and 1989.
+In 1973, Marie Van Mulders-Brunfaut, Jules Brunfaut's daughter, consulted the Royal Commission of Monuments and Sites to enquire about the status of the house, which was still unoccupied.
+As a result, the exterior was classified as a protected monument in 1976.
+The building was acquired by the municipality of Saint-Gilles in 1979, the interior was classified in 1983, and it underwent a significant renovation between 1984 and 1989.

 In 1988, the Hôtel Hannon was put at the disposal of the Espace photographique Contretype, which, in addition to conserving the photographic work of Édouard Hannon, works to promote creative photography through expositions, retrospectives of artists, conferences and their publications.
 After having occupied the Hôtel until 2014, Contretype moved to the Cité Fontainas, another building in Saint-Gilles.

-In 2022, the entirely renovated building will become a museum, under the auspices of the team at the Horta Museum.
-Visitors will be able to rediscover the furniture of Émile Gallé, which will return to its original home.
+In 2023, the entirely renovated building became a museum, under the auspices of the team at the Horta Museum.
+Visitors are able to rediscover the furniture of Émile Gallé, which returned to its original home.